Subpart A - Administrative Provisions

 Alcohol confirmation test.
 A subsequent test using an EBT, following a screening test with a result of 0.02 or greater, that provides quantitative data about the alcohol concentration.

 Alcohol screening device (ASD).
-A breath or saliva device, other than an EBT, that is approved by the National Highway Traffic Safety Administration (NHTSA) and placed on a conforming products list (CPL) for such devices.
+A breath or saliva device, other than an EBT, that is approved by the National Highway Traffic Safety Administration (NHTSA) and appears on ODAPC's web page for "Approved Screening Devices to Measure Alcohol in Bodily Fluids" because it conforms to the model specifications from NHTSA.

 Alcohol screening test.
 An analytic procedure to determine whether an employee may have a prohibited concentration of alcohol in a breath or saliva specimen.